US pest-control market, mapped

 How is this list refreshed?

 Orbital refreshes the location graph against the universe of US small and mid-market businesses on a rolling monthly schedule.
 The June 2026 snapshot is the one quoted on this page.
-PCT Top 100 publishes annually and lags by 6 to 12 months at any given point.
-IBISWorld publishes industry reports on a 12 to 18 month cycle.
+Trade-press rankings publish annually and lag by 6 to 12 months at any given point.
 Counts on this page move when locations open, close, or change hands.

 When is this dataset the wrong fit?

 Three cases.
-First, if you only sell to enterprise pest-control buyers at the Rollins and Rentokil tier, you need two phone numbers, not 32,552 records.
+First, if you only sell to enterprise pest-control buyers at the Rollins and Rentokil tier, you need two phone numbers, not a long-tail location map.
 Second, if you sell to homeowners directly, you want consumer data, not B2B owner contacts.
-Third, if your sales motion only fires above 100,000 dollars in annual contract value, the long tail of single-location independents will not fit your unit economics.
+Third, if your sales motion only fires above $100,000 in annual contract value, the long tail of single-location independents will not fit your unit economics.
 Save your budget and call us when an enterprise-only motion stalls.

 See the pest-control owner dataset before you pay for it.